jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 There are also several [biomarkers](https://helda.helsinki.fi/bitstream/handle/10138/308922/BIOMARKE.pdf?sequence=1&isAllowed=y) that may give you some insights on your specific situation, however as this is very rare, it is still relatively under study.

 I could provide a detailed bibliography of the dozen papers or so I found relevant to my case, mention EEG, MRIs and other sources of information.
 However I really, strongly think it was counter-productive during the first days.
 So I will not do that.
 Sometimes is better not to know for a while.

+As mentioned before, having very good medical care is mandatory to even start thinking about improvements.
+If the baby takes too long to be applied the hypothermia, if the c-section happens too late, if there aren't good nurses and doctors or equipment, then nothing helps.

 Besides talking or singing to your baby the second best thing you can do is to talk with your family and friends obviously.
-I spent ours on the phone as my family is in Spain.
+I spent ours on the phone, as my family is in Spain and could not be here.
 I spent ours hugging and crying with my wife.
-We had moments of rest in this short weekend, although it was mostly a long nightmare.
-There is nothing normal about it, your face will sometimes be numb from crying and other times when you tell what has happened you will become wobbly and fall apart.
-But you have to be strong and go on, you hear me?
-BE STRONG.
-You need to to do that for your family, for your baby.
-Be strong, look at the very short term for now and that is it.

 Another thing that I have noticed may help, but that is counterintuitive is to postpone full relaxation.
-Of course it depends on the situation, check with someone obviously.
+Of course it depends on the situation, check with someone first.
 In our case we have a daughter and the first night I went home she was sobbing and crying for papa, not knowing where we were, wanting attention and care.
 It may seem a good idea to go back to your home from the Hospital but I think it is worse.
-It gives you an impression of normality, of hope and warmth that vanishes when you go back to the reality of the ICU.
-So I advice you to get a Hotel close to the Hospital and arrange to do turns with your wife.
-Leave job aside and other children with relatives for few days.
-Kids can recover from having mum and dad away for few nights, but you should not be driving around distances in your current situation, moreover it will create an emotional rollercoaster that will tear you apart every time.
-If you have to do it, you probably should do it the first night only, which is nightmarish, but I would not go back and forth for a week.
+You should not be driving around distances in your current situation, moreover the impression of normality will create an emotional rollercoaster that will tear you apart every time.
+So I think a Hotel close to the Hospital and arranging to do turns with the wife is a better idea.

 It also helps to think that right now there are dozens of family members and friends whose thoughts are with your baby in this.
 There have apparently been entire churches in Spain praying for my baby.
 I feel we are not entirely alone in this.
 It is important that you open spiritually, cause it will *alleviare il dolore*.

 It helped me to notice after hours of crying that the love for my wife, my daughter and my baby boy also increased.
 You will appreciate them more intensely.
 You will feel a lot more love for those closer to you.
 I think it is a natural compensation for the pain you are being inflicted.
 It gives strength to continue.

 ## Io ti vedo qui a tremar